 Description: An easy out and back trail that ends at the 150-foot Manoa Falls waterfall in the heart of the lush Manoa Valley.

 Directions: The trailhead is located at the end of Manoa Road adjacent to the Lyon Arboretum.
+Expect to pay a $5 parking fee.

 Local grinds: Check out Chef Jon Matsubara’s restaurant, Feast, in Manoa Valley featuring Hawaiian-style burgers and sandwiches.